-Maintenance of a stable storage environment is crucial to the longevity of photographs.
-The environmental factors that affect their preservation are relative humidity (RH), temperature (T), air quality, light, biological agents, and handling and housekeeping practices.
+Maintaining a stable storage environment is crucial to the longevity of photographs.
+The environmental factors that affect preservation are relative humidity (RH), temperature (T), air quality, light, biological agents, handling and housekeeping practices.
 These factors are often interrelated.

-Temperature (T) and Relative Humidity (RH)
+Temperature (Temp.) and Relative Humidity (RH)

-Extremes and fluctuations in T and RH can cause considerable damage to photographic material.
+Extremes and fluctuations in Temp. and RH can cause considerable damage to photographic material.
 High RH (above 60%) will encourage mould growth and insect activity.
 Gelatine emulsion can swell and stick to surrounding materials.
 High RH can contribute to chemical reactions such as the formation of silver "mirroring".
 Very low RH (below 20%) can cause flaking of photographic emulsions and brittleness of paper supports and mounts.
 Dramatic fluctuations can cause structural damage such as warping of paper supports and cracking of binder layers.

-There are various specific recommendations for T and RH storage conditions according to different photograph and negative materials.
+There are various specific recommendations for Temp. and RH storage conditions according to different photograph and negative materials.
 Bertrand Lavédrine's book Photographs of the Past, Process and Preservation (2007, p.
 283) provides a very useful table of recommendations.
 Collecting institutions often work to these set points recommendations, but they may not be realistic for personal collections in the home.

+be realistic for personal collections in the home.
 The general theory is that cooler storage temperatures will result in a longer lifespan for collection materials.
-Selecting a cool and stable environment with minimal T and RH fluctuations will be very beneficial for your photograph collection.
+Selecting a cool and stable environment with minimal Temp and RH fluctuations will be very beneficial for your photograph collection.